Weekend fishing opportunities:

 FOSTER RESERVOIR: trout, bass, perch, catfish

 This scenic 1,200-acre reservoir on the South Santiam River is located just 30 minutes from Interstate 5.
 There is good bank access at several rest stops and campgrounds, and three seasonal boat ramps.
-It was stocked in September with 10,000 rainbow trout.
-Please remember that kokanee and only adipose fin-clipped trout may be taken and there are no limits on size or number of bass.
-Sunnyside Park and Gedney boat ramps are available at this time.
+The water level is approximately 25 feet below full pool at the moment, which makes Sunnyside Park the only reliable boat ramp at this time.
+It will be stocked again this week with 5,000 rainbow trout.
+Please remember that only kokanee and adipose fin-clipped trout may be taken and there are no limits on size or number of bass.
 From I-5 take US 20 east from Albany to the town of Sweet Home.
 The reservoir is 3 miles past the town on the left.

 GREEN PETER RESERVOIR: kokanee, trout, bass

 This large reservoir east of Sweet Home is a premier kokanee fishery with a bag limit of 25 fish per day.
 It also supports stocked rainbow trout and a good population of smallmouth bass.
-Reservoir levels have dropped to winter low levels but Thistle Creek boat ramp is open.
+It will be stocked again this week with 6,000 legal size rainbow trout.
+The kokanee fishery is slowly heating up as fish become more active with the warming temperatures.
+Most kokanee are being caught between 20-30 feet down.
+The reservoir level is about 15 feet below full pool and rising slowly.
+Both Thistle Creek and Whitcomb boat ramps are open.

 HILLS CREEK RESERVOIR: trout, warmwater fish

-Hills Creek Reservoir is open to fishing all year.
+Hills Creek Reservoir is open to fishing all year and will be stocked this week with 6,385 legal-sized rainbow trout.
+This release is in addition to annual fingerling releases into the reservoir.
+This reservoir is stocked annually with 100,000 adipose fin-clipped spring Chinook fingerlings and 200,000 adipose fin-clipped rainbow trout fingerlings.
+These fish grow to catchable size within a year.
 All non-adipose fin-clipped trout and salmon must be released unharmed.
-This reservoir is stocked annually with 100,000 adipose fin-clipped spring chinook fingerlings and 200,000 adipose fin-clipped rainbow trout fingerlings.
-These fish grow to catchable size within a year.

 JUNCTION CITY POND: trout, crappie

 Junction City is a popular stocked trout fishing pond located about 2 miles south of Junction City on 99W on the west side of the highway.
 There is excellent access around the entire 8-acre pond.
-In the first week of November it was stocked with 100 very large brood trout between averaging 15 pounds each.
-It will be stocked again this week with an additional 100 very large brood trout.
+It has been stocked several times already this year.
+It will be stocked this week with 850 legal, 100 larger, and 25 trophy-sized rainbow trout.
 As a reminder, zone regulations apply: five trout daily may be kept and only one over 20 inches.
-The steelhead stocked are considered ‘trout’ and the only-one-over-20-inches regulation applies.

 MCKENZIE RIVER below Leaburg Lake: trout, salmon, steelhead

-The McKenzie River below Leaburg Lake is currently open to catch-and-release fishing for trout and harvest angling for steelhead.
-Gear use is restricted to flies and lures through late April.
+Water levels in the McKenzie are dropping and fishing should pick up as the spring fly hatches begin to emerge.
+The McKenzie River below Leaburg Lake is currently open to catch-and-release fishing for trout and fishing for harvest for steelhead.
+Gear use is restricted to flies and lures.
+A Columbia River Basin Endorsement is required for anglers targeting salmon and steelhead in the McKenzie.

 MT HOOD POND: trout

-Stocked the week of Oct.
-7 with 1,500 rainbow trout ranging in size from 8-13 inches.
+Stocked the week of April 14 with 1,000 rainbow trout.
 The pond also offers angling for several different species of warm water fish including crappie, bluegill, and catfish.
 Anglers are reminded that from April 1 through Aug.
 31 fishing at Mt.
 Hood Pond is restricted to youths 17 and under as well as individuals who possess a valid Oregon Disabilities Fishing Permit.

 SALMON CREEK: trout